 In advance of International Yoga Day on 21st June, Exercise Association of New Zealand (ExerciseNZ) Chief Executive Richard Beddie has advised that yoga is surging in popularity all around New Zealand.

 Contrasting the rise in yoga participation while organised sport is in decline, Beddie sees that yoga is one of New Zealand’s most popular forms of movement or exercise, with more than figures showing its practice has grown by as many yoga providers as gyms around the country.

-Beddie explains “it has got so big as a form of and activity that we are staging the inaugural yoga conference in Auckland in November.
+Beddie (pictured below) explains “it has got so big as a form of and activity that we are staging the inaugural yoga conference in Auckland in November.
 Yoga has doubled in the last five years and just keeps growing largely due to its versatility.